 'We have to fight them': Sonia Gandhi tells DK Shivakumar in Tihar Jail

 New Delhi, Oct 23: Congress interim president Sonia Gandhi on Wednesday met party leader D K Shivakumar at the Tihar Jail in the national capital, sending out a clear message that the party is fully backing its Vokkaliga strongman from Karnataka.
-The Delhi High Court will give its verdict on Shivakumar's bail plea today.

 After the meet, DK Suresh said the Congress president assured Shivakumar that the party is with him and will stand in his support.